brunosastre1/sas_academy_2026/README.md

 ---

-# Project 3 - CAS Research Topic
+# Project 3 - Research Topic

-The research project focused on investigating and presenting a CAS-related topic to increase customer knowledge of SAS Viya capabilities.
+The research project focused on investigating and presenting the following topic:

-The work included:

-- Researching CAS concepts and best practices
-- Creating technical examples and demonstrations
-- Explaining real-world use cases
-- Preparing knowledge-sharing materials and presentations

-Examples of research topics included:

-- CAS Data Manipulation Techniques
-- Parquet and Columnar Storage
 - SAS Studio Custom Steps
-- CAS Data Storage Features
-- Data Quality Programming in CAS

 ---

-# Technologies Used
+# Technologies Used Across the Projects

 - SAS Viya
 - SAS Studio